What is the impact of skylight design on daylighting quality? (Competition Winner)

-This graphic documents our iterative design process in arriving at a final skylight layout (shown enlarged at top) for the central double-height reading room of a new library.
+This graphic documents Centerbrook Architects' iterative design process in arriving at a final skylight layout (shown enlarged at top) for the central double-height reading room of the New Canaan Library.
 We had to balance the placement of mechanical equipment on the roof with the need for good natural lighting in the space.
 The diagram shows spatial daylight autonomy (here defined as >200 lux, per requirements for library spaces) and glare (simplified to >2000 lux) for five different options, as measured with Ladybug using daysim and radiance.
 Daylight autonomy is shown as the purple line on the line graph, and is represented in the top grid visualization for each option; glare is shown as the orange line and the grid visualization running along the bottom.
 Performing this analysis allowed us to identify a "sweet spot" option with a good balance of daylighting with glare.
 It also helped us see the daylighting impact of features such as the sloped reflective ceilings we designed around each skylight.

 What type of graphic is this?

 What tools were used for the simulation analysis?

 - Ladybug Tools

 What tools did you use to create the graphic?

 What was successful and/or unique about the graphic in how it communicates information?